Croatian literature: Krugovi (Circles) group

-During the 1950s, the journal "Krugovi" (Circles, 1952–58) played a major role in the development of Croatian literature, led by a group of young writers born around 1930.
-Together they counteracted the policies of socialist realism and opened the door to wide-ranging influences from the rest of the world, from surrealism, Russian avant-gardists, existentialism to American so-called hard-boiled prose.
+During the 1950s, the journal Krugovi (Circles, 1952–58), led by a group of young writers born around 1930, played a major role in developing Croatian literature.
+Together, they counteracted the policies of socialist realism and opened the door to wide-ranging influences from the rest of the world, from surrealism, Russian avant-gardists, and existentialism to American so-called hard-boiled prose.
 Their ironic style was a symptom of post-war optimism fading, most likely influenced by American novelists and critics, who saw a basic poetic quality in irony.
-Among the writers of this generation, the most significant prose was written by Slobodan Novak, in his collections "Izgubljeni zavičaj" (Lost Homeland, 1955), "Tvrdi grad" (Hard City, 1961), "Izvanbrodski dnevnik" (Outboard Diary, 1977) and the novel "Mirisi, zlato i tamjan" (Scents, Gold and Incense, 1968) in which he dealt with the dilemmas of the modern intellectual, with a sense of existential absurdity.
+Among the writers of this generation, the most significant prose was written by Slobodan Novak, in his collections Izgubljeni zavičaj (Lost Homeland, 1955), Tvrdi grad (Hard City, 1961), Izvanbrodski dnevnik (Outboard Diary, 1977) and the novel Mirisi, zlato i tamjan (Scents, Gold and Incense, 1968) in which he dealt with the dilemmas of the modern intellectual, with a sense of existential absurdity.
 Novak demonstrates a distinct sense of psychological shading in his characters and a sophisticated imaging of the native Mediterranean ambience.

-Slavko Mihalić, was a leading poet of the Circles group, author of twenty collections of poetry, beginning with "Komorne muzike" (Chamber Music, 1954).
-He was preoccupied with the idea of human loss, and the struggle to achieve an authentic existence, which he portrayed in a series of semantically layered images.
+Slavko Mihalić, was a leading poet of the Circles group, author of twenty collections of poetry, beginning with Komorne muzike (Chamber Music, 1954).
+He was preoccupied with the idea of human loss and the struggle to achieve an authentic existence, which he portrayed in a series of semantically layered images.

-Ivan Slamnig, was the author of numerous collections of poetry "Aleja poslije svečanosti" (Alley after the ceremony, 1956), "Odron" (Landslide, 1956), "Naronska siesta" (Narona siesta, 1963), the novel "Bolja polovica hrabrosti" (Better half of courage, 1972), collections of short stories, radio drama, was prone to puns and irony, and his poetry is full of intellectual references.
+Ivan Slamnig, was the author of numerous collections of poetry Aleja poslije svečanosti (Alley after the ceremony, 1956), Odron (Landslide, 1956), Naronska siesta (Narona siesta, 1963), the novel Bolja polovica hrabrosti (Better half of courage, 1972), collections of short stories, radio drama, was prone to puns and irony, and his poetry is full of intellectual references.